k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 The pre and post execution processes are optional: a BE can be defined without any post-execution processes.

-Note that the post-execution processes must be populated in the [PostAndPreExecutionProcess](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#postandpreexecutionprocess-) MTable object to be displayed by the BE window.
+Note that the pre and post execution processes must be populated in the [PostAndPreExecutionProcess](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#postandpreexecutionprocess-) MTable object to be displayed by the BE window.

 #### How Do I Add a Pre or Post Execution Process to a BE?